-As far as accolades go, Saskatchewan / Montana based folk rock, singer/songwriter Tyler Gilbert has been nothing short of an indie sensation since releasing his 2008 debut EP Vos to 4 albums later, his current release The Montana Kid(2016).
-He’s done national tours all over his native country, from Vancouver and Edmonton to Toronto and Montreal; performed at countless major festivals, including the Ohio State Fair, Burlington's Sound of Music, Canadian Country Music Award Festival, World Women’s Curling Championship, Winnipeg Fringe Festival, International Folk Alliance and the Canadian Western Agribition; done national tours of the U.S. from LA and New York and everywhere in-between; performed live on Global TV and CTV while his music hit the playlists of top stations all across Canada.
-Endorsed by Steve Clayton USA Picks and Shubb Capos.
+Saskatchewan / Montana based rock group, Tyler Gilbert has always strived to be a voice for the overlooked, the ones who never quite fit in, the lone kid, the underdog.
+From his 2008 debut EP "Vos" to 5 albums later, none of his work has been more intentionally pointed at them more than his upcoming release "Underdog" (2019).
+Over the years his sound has evolved from a more folk sound to hard rock.
+He’s done national tours all over his native country, from Vancouver and Edmonton to Toronto and Montreal; performed at countless major festivals, including the Ohio State Fair, Burlington's Sound of Music, Canadian Country Music Award Festival, World Women’s Curling Championship, May Run Music Fest, Winnipeg Fringe Festival, International Folk Alliance and the Canadian Western Agribition; done national tours of the U.S. from LA and New York and everywhere in-between; performed live on Global TV and CTV while his music hit the playlists of top stations all across Canada and Sirius XM.
+Endorsed by Clayton USA Picks and Shubb Capos.

 Looking for an Electronic Press Kit - Click Here